-James "Barry" Waldrep is an American Bluegrass, Jam Band, Americana instrumentalist, songwriter and composer.
+James "Barry" Waldrep is an American Bluegrass, Jam Band, Americana instrumentalist, songwriter, composer and producer.
 Main instruments played are acoustic guitar, electric guitar, mandolin and banjo.

 Waldrep co-founded the Alabama-based bluegrass/jam band Rollin' in the Hay in July 1993.
 The band was based in Birmingham, Alabama, and formed as a side project.
 Waldrep was a also a full time member of the Birmingham band Telluride.
 Rollin' In The Hay soon became a full-time band touring the Jam Band circuit of festivals and college campuses across the country until May 2009.
 Rollin' in the Hay produced 7 CDs and performed over 300 dates per year for 16 years.

 During this time, Waldrep recorded 21 bluegrass tribute albums for CMH Records in Los Angeles for Eric Clapton, The Black Crowes, Widespread Panic, Phish, R.E.M., Tim McGraw, The Allman Brothers, Neil Diamond and others.
 He was also featured on the CD Masterworks of American Bluegrass also produced by CMH Records.
 At this point, Waldrep started recording solo records and doing studio sessions with other artists.